"Empathy is about finding echoes of another person in yourself."

 Empathy

-Empathy is feeling into another's experience—understanding their emotions from the inside, not as an observer but as a fellow human.
-It builds a living bridge between two people, sometimes revealing emotions you never expected to encounter.
+Empathy is the ability to feel into another's experience.
+It means understanding their emotions from the inside, not as an observer but as a fellow human.
+Empathy builds a bridge between people.
+Sometimes when we give or receive empathy, we touch emotions we never expected to find.

 This is the Healer archetype at maturity.
-The Mature Healer feels with others—neither drowning in their pain nor walling himself off.
-He walks the line between caring deeply and remaining steady.
+The Mature Healer feels with others.
+He neither drowns in their pain nor walls himself off.
+He walks the line between caring deeply and remaining steady and clear in his own life.

 Empathy and the Healer

-When empathy is mature, you feel your emotions clearly, which lets you recognize them in others.
-You remain curious about another's inner world rather than assuming you know.
+When empathy is mature, we feel our own emotions clearly, which lets us recognize them in others.
+We remain curious about another's inner world rather than assuming we know.
 Curiosity opens doors that certainty closes.

 Empathy differs from sympathy.
 Sympathy is feeling for someone.
 Empathy is feeling with someone.
 Sympathy keeps distance.
-Empathy bridges it.
+Empathy offers deep company.

 The Feel of Empathy

-When empathy is present, you sense what another feels—not as an idea, but as felt reality.
-Their sadness touches something in you.
-Their joy resonates and lights something inside you.
+When empathy is present, we sense what another feels, not as an idea but as felt reality.
+Their sadness touches us.
+Their joy resonates and lights up inside us.

-This participation has a quality of openness.
-You're not defended against their experience.
-You let it in while remaining yourself—you don't lose your center or become overwhelmed.
-You trust your ability to return to your own feelings after sharing the emotional space.
+There is an openness in this.
+We are not defended against their experience.
+We let it in while remaining ourselves.
+We do not lose our center or become overwhelmed.
+We trust our ability to return to our own feelings after sharing the emotional space.

 Empathy also brings understanding.
-When you truly feel with someone, you understand them in ways analysis never provides.
-This insight feels immediate, as if you've entered their reality for a moment.
+When we feel with someone, we understand them in ways analysis never provides.
+This insight feels immediate, as if we have entered their reality for a moment.

 Empathy and Boundaries

-Boundaries protect your capacity to help.
-If you absorb everyone's pain, you quickly become depleted.
-Healthy boundaries let you be present without sacrificing your stability.
+Boundaries protect our capacity to help.
+If we absorb everyone's pain, we become depleted and confused.
+Healthy boundaries let us be present without sacrificing our stability.

 The Shadows of Empathy